 More Accurate View of On-Page

-Since we’re on the topic of keywords, following are some other keyword techniques you can use to boost your visibility, or to simply rank for it.
+Since we’re on the topic of keywords, the following are some other keyword techniques you can use to boost your visibility or to simply rank for it.
 Use the chosen keyword or keyword phrase in:

 Quality content is the key factor in any good SEO strategy.
 Improvements in content have been known to increase blog traffic by as much as 2,000%